-Prop 1B Funding Available for Diesel Truck
+Prop 1B Funding for Diesel Truck Replacement or RepowerThe solicitation period is currently closed

 Goods Movement Emission Reduction Program is a partnership between the California Air Resources Board (ARB) and local agencies (like air districts and seaports) to quickly reduce air pollution emissions and health risk from freight movement along California's trade corridors.
 Projects funded under this program must achieve early or extra emission reductions not otherwise required by law or regulation.
 Trucks moving goods along California's main trade corridors for the past two years can apply for funding to repower or replace their equipment to 2010 standards or newer.
 See the tabs below to determine eligibility.